redfern08/redfern08/README.md

 ## Projects

-* RangeDay - A blog for firearm owners
+* TACT.Academy - An educational blog for firearm owners.
 * CuriosityPhotos - An app for Mars mission enthusiasts to view photos from the Curiosity rover on Mars.
 * More projects soon....